Xila-Project/Old_documentation/source/Software reference/Modules/Graphics.md

 ## 📚 API reference

 :::{note}
-Since it's mainly a wrapper and the library is huge, the documentation is currently not supplied here (maybe later).
+Since it's mainly a wrapper and the library is huge, the full documentation is currently not supplied here (maybe later).
 Please refer to the [LVGL documentation](https://docs.lvgl.io/master/) for more information.
 :::

 Widgets have been wrapped into classes which have the same name as the original widget with the `_Type` suffix.
 Here's the list of the widgets :